szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make scrolls always cast at the character level regardless of class (1544)

 This component will process all existing scrolls in the game and make sure they're cast at character level, no matter what your class is.
 So if you have a level 16 Thief that can use scrolls by whatever means, they will be able to cast it at level 16.
 This pairs well with the previous component and greatly increases the usability of scrolls as a general resource for the whole party.
-I would recommend enforcing stat requirements so it's a bit more fair.
+I would recommend enforcing stat requirements too to make it fairer.

 ### Make mage robes without cloaks cloaked (1650)